Dedicated schools grant assurance: guidance for local authorities

 The CFO must complete this form to:

-- confirm the DSG received by the local authority in 2017 to 2018 was fully deployed in support of the schools budget, in accordance with the conditions of grant and the School and Early Years Finance (England) Regulations 2017.
+- confirm the DSG received by the local authority in 2021 to 2022 was fully deployed in support of the schools budget, in accordance with the conditions of grant and The School and Early Years Finance (England) (No. 2) Regulations 2020

 - report details of any fraud cases in maintained schools, and confirm what action has been taken to address the issue